 You can arrange child maintenance yourself if both parents agree.
 This is called a ‘family-based arrangement’.

-- agree how much the payments should be and when they should be made.
+You agree how much the payments should be and when they should be made.
 There’s no official paperwork but you can write down your agreement in case of future disagreement.

 For example, you could both agree that the paying parent pays: